5 Steps to the Instructional Design Process (+Challenges)

 Simplify Your Instructional Design Process with Whatfix

-Whatfix, a Digital Adoption platform for web applications allows instructional designers to create and deliver interactive guides that allow enterprises to improve employee onboarding and training across several enterprise application software.
+Whatfix is a digital adoption platform for create application overlays that allows instructional designers to create and deliver interactive guides that allow enterprises to improve employee onboarding and training across several enterprise application software.

 It provides real-time, in-app guidance to users making training a part of an employee’s workflow as opposed to it being a disjointed experience.